se-edu/se-book/principles/lawOfDemeter/q-tick-oddOneOut.md

 <div slot="answer">

-- [ ] a.
-Law of Demeter.
-- [x] b.
-Don’t add people to a late project.
-- [ ] c.
-Don’t talk to strangers.
-- [ ] d.
-Principle of least knowledge.
-- [ ] e.
-Coupling.
+(b)

-Explanation: Law of Demeter, which aims to reduce coupling, is also known as ‘Don’t talk to strangers’ and ‘Principle of least knowledge’
+Explanation: Law of Demeter, which aims to reduce coupling, is also known as ‘Don’t talk to strangers’ and ‘Principle of least knowledge’.

 </div>
 </question>